Washington-Rochambeau Revolutionary Route

 The troops made many stops along this 600-mile journey, including camping along the Schuylkill River in Philadelphia as shown in the below map of the encampment.
 The pontoon bridge shown in the map is the approximate location of the Market Street Bridge.
 Get a brief history of this important river crossing here

 The route the French and Continental Armies marched is preserved as the Washington-Rochambeau Revolutionary Route and celebrates the allies’ joint efforts to achieve American independence.
-This year marks the 240th anniversary of this important march and eventual victory at Yorktown.
+2021 marks the 240th anniversary of this important march and eventual victory at Yorktown.
 Make sure to stop by the interpretive sign which stands just north of the Market Street Bridge to take in this historic route and encampment site.
 Learn more about the Washington-Rochambeau Revolutionary Route here.

 Image Credit: 73.
 Camp à Philadelphie, le 3 Septembre, 14 miles de Read-Lion's Tavern.
 Le 4 Séjour; Louis-Alexandre Berthier Collection, C0022, Manuscripts Division, Department of Special Collections, Princeton University Library